Regarding Graphics Files

 Miscellany

 This is rather a mixed bag.
 Mostly professional and semi-professional comissions, some hobby work.
-Other oddments that don’t fit into either of the other two main collections may be added here, eventually.
+Other oddments that don’t fit into either of the two other main collections may be added here, eventually.

 Ah, Fandom